apache/cassandra-java-driver/examples/README.md

-# DataStax Java Driver for Apache Cassandra(R) - Examples
+# Java Driver for Apache Cassandra(R) - Examples

-This module contains examples of how to use the DataStax Java driver for Apache Cassandra(R).
+This module contains examples of how to use the Java Driver for Apache Cassandra(R).

 ## Usage